Parkinson’s Disease and stem cells

 Parkinson’s Disease and Stem Cells

-Researchers in Japan have begun a clinical trial using induced pluripotent stem cells to treat Parkinsonโs by creating dopamine neurons.
-This will enable researchers to study the reason why cells degenerate and to test new drugs in human neurons for the first time.[10]
+Researchers in Japan have begun a clinical trial using induced pluripotent stem cells to create dopamine neurons.
+This aims to enable researchers to study the reason why cells degenerate and to test new drugs in human neurons for the first time.[10]

-A study in China used mesenchymal stem cells from umbilical cord blood to treat Parkinsonโs disease.
-While the study was small it found that there was improvement in clinical symptoms and improved the quality of life to some extent.[11]
+A study in China used mesenchymal stem cells from umbilical cord blood to treat Parkinson’s disease.
+While the study was small, it found improvement in clinical symptoms as well as, to some extent, in quality of life.[11]

-There are currently 22 clinical trials investigating the application of stem cells in Parkinsonโs disease, one trial is recruiting patientโs to investigate the effect of autologous stem cells derived from the patients’ own fat tissue.
-The study (NCT02184546) is expected to complete in July 2018.[12]
+There are numerous clinical trials investigating the application of stem cells in Parkinson’s disease, including ones researching the effect of autologous stem cells from various sources.[12]

 References